Laure-Milian/nand2tetris/README.md

 ## Overview

+This course objective is to **build a fully functional computer** (to play Tetris on!).

-My motivation to take this course was to **gain a deeper understanding of all the chips included in a modern computer**.
+My motivation to take it was to **gain a deeper understanding of all the layers that constitute a modern computer**.

-It guided me, step by step, on the journey to **build a fully functional computer** (to play Tetris on!).

 Before taking this course I developed programs running on a magic and mysterious box.
-Now it's still magic but not that mysterious anymore :smiley:
+Now it's still magic but not that mysterious anymore :slightly_smiling_face:

-It was also a good opportunity to start coding in Python :snake:

 ## Links